marinov98/Sign-Lang-Tutor/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Flask Backend API for SLT
+Contains the flask code used in setting up the database and making the routes for slt

+### Contributing

+#### Python

+This backend uses python's Flask framework and uses [conda](https://docs.conda.io/en/latest/miniconda.html) for package, environment, and dependency management
+- *NOTE* commands might be different based on OS
+- To create the appropriate python environment run `conda create -n slt-pip python=3.7`
+	- To activate the environment run `conda activate slt-pip`
+		- Install all necessary packages with pip: `python -m pip install -r requirements.txt`
+	- To update the environment run `python -m pip freeze > requirements.txt`
+- Create Flask environment file `cat .flaskenv.example > .env` and fill in appropriate fields
+- To delete Python environment run `conda remove env --name slt-pip --all`

+#### Database

+Our backend uses [MongoDB](https://docs.mongodb.com/manual/installation/) as its DBMS, for making a local database use the `mongodb://127.0.0.1:27017/mydbname` as a connect string

+### Running the backend
+- Assuming you have your environment setup, then use the command `flask run` to start the server
+#### Running tests
+- To initiate unit testing, run `python test.py`

 ## Contributors
 - [marinov98](https://github.com/marinov98)